le-schlo/InvEnT/README.md

 ```
 reinvent -l logging.log config.toml
 ```
 An example config file with all run parameters can be found in `examples/config.toml`.
 A detailed description of all relevant parameters can be found in `examples/README.md`.
+The results will be saved to a csv file as specified in the config file under `summary_csv_prefix`.

 ## Data
-The `data` directory contains datasets for validating the models used in this work.
+The `data/` directory contains datasets for validating the triplet energy prediction, absorption wavelength prediction, and the ISC quantum yield.

 ## Citation
 ```